fluent/fluent-plugin-opensearch/README.md

 host user-custom-host.domain # default localhost
 ```

-You can specify Elasticsearch host by this parameter.
+You can specify OpenSearch host by this parameter.

-**Note:** Since v3.3.2, `host` parameter supports builtin placeholders.
-If you want to send events dynamically into different hosts at runtime with `elasticsearch_dynamic` output plugin, please consider to switch to use plain `elasticsearch` output plugin.
-In more detail for builtin placeholders, please refer to [Placeholders](#placeholders) section.

 To use IPv6 address on `host` parameter, you can use the following styles: